Synchronized Aharonov-Bohm Motifs via Engineered Dissipation

 while the outer spins approach a constant value $\braket{\Z{i,i+1}(t)} = \tilde A$.
-The constants $A_c$, $\bar A$ and $\tilde A$ are determined by the initial conditions and specified in the Supplementary Material~\cite{SM}.
-The phase $\varphi$ is defined via $\braket{\psi_+|\varrho(0)|\psi_-} = \left|\braket{\psi_+|\varrho(0)|\psi_-}\right|\exp(\mathrm i \varphi)$.
+The constants $A_c$, $\bar A$ and $\tilde A$ are determined by the initial conditions and specified in the Supplementary Material~\cite{SM} {; in the case of local spin relaxation $\gamma^-_{i,i+1}\neq 0$, $\tilde A = -1$.} The phase $\varphi$ is defined via $\braket{\psi_+|\varrho(0)|\psi_-} = \left|\braket{\psi_+|\varrho(0)|\psi_-}\right|\exp(\mathrm i \varphi)$.
 Importantly, the same phase governs all oscillating spins, leading to synchronized motion within the motif as a direct consequence of quantum interference combined with spatially structured dissipation.
-This mechanism is considerably more robust than the purely coherent case: synchronization emerges for almost all initial states, except those orthogonal to the symmetry sector.
-The oscillation amplitude is maximal when the system is initialized with a single spin flip at the motif center, i.e. $\varrho(0) = \ket{c}\bra{c}$.
+This mechanism is considerably more robust than the purely coherent case: synchronization emerges for almost all initial states, except those orthogonal to the {protected subspace}.
+The oscillation amplitude is maximal when the system is initialized with a single spin flip at the motif center, i.e. $\varrho(0) = \ket{c}\bra{c}$. {Note that in the case where one would remove the outer (pink) spins and start with random initial conditions in the smaller lattice, all eigenstates participate in the dynamics and thus no synchronization in terms of $\braket{\Z{i}(t)} = \braket{\Z{j}(t)}$ for all $i,j$ and $t\geq \tau$ is observed in general.}

 \textit{Entanglement.}---Interactions between spins in many-body systems naturally generate entanglement during their evolution.
 In open systems, however, dissipation and dephasing typically suppress such correlations~\cite{diasEntanglementGenerationDistant2023}.
 Nevertheless, earlier studies have reported connections between synchronization and entanglement generation~\cite{lee2014entanglement,Bruder18_mutual,schmolkeNoiseinducedQuantumSynchronization2022,taoNoiseinducedQuantumSynchronization2025}, which motivates us to examine whether the synchronized spin dynamics in the AB motifs is accompanied by entanglement.
 To this end, we evaluate the concurrence, defined as $\mathcal C(\varrho_{\alpha\alpha'}) = \max\{0, \lambda_1 - \lambda_2 - \lambda_3 - \lambda_4\}$, where $\varrho_{\alpha\alpha'} = \mathrm{Tr}_{\mathcal A\setminus(\alpha,\alpha')}[\varrho(t)]$ is the reduced density matrix of spins $\alpha$ and $\alpha'$, and $\mathcal A$ denotes the collection of all indices $\alpha$.
 The quantities $\lambda_k$ are the square roots of the ordered eigenvalues of the matrix $\varrho_{\alpha\alpha'}\tilde{\varrho}_{\alpha\alpha'}$, with $\tilde{\varrho}_{\alpha\alpha'}$ denoting the spin-flipped state~\cite{woottersEntanglementFormationArbitrary1998}.
 Owing to the rotational symmetry of the motifs, it is sufficient to consider only the concurrence between the central spin and any inner spin, $\mathcal C(\varrho_{ci})$, and that between two inner spins, $\mathcal C(\varrho_{ij})$.
 Using this symmetry, we derive analytical expressions for the concurrence after the transient time, i.e., for $t \geq \tau$~\cite{SM},